 Grief after the death of a loved one is the deep sorrow we feel when someone close to us dies.
-It is often an overwhelming emotion and can cause the grieving person to feel numb and distanced from others and their own daily life.
-While this emotion is universal, it is, at the same time, personal and unique.
+It is often an overwhelming emotion and can cause the grieving person to feel numb and distanced from others and their daily lives.
+While this emotion is universal, it is personal and unique at the same time.
 Everyone deals with grief in their own way.
 This feeling can persist for months or years as the family members try to cope.

 There are five stages of grief, as described in the Kübler-Ross model.
 They begin with denial and move to anger, bargaining, depression, and acceptance.
 The length of each stage may vary depending on the individual, and some may overlap.Madera Wrongful Death Lawyer - Seeking Justice for Clients

 In some cases, justice is handed out in a criminal conviction.
 In others, the negligent party pays financially.
 Sometimes, both are involved in a single case.
 For example, an intentional act such as murder will include criminal charges.
 Whether or not the person is convicted of killing the decedent, a personal injury case can also be filed.
 If a criminal conviction precedes the wrongful death case, the conviction itself can be used to prove that negligence occurred.

 The following video presented by Madera wrongful death attorney, Ed Smith, provides insight into these cases.What Is a Wrongful Death Lawsuit?